 A during production inspection (often called “DUPRO” in the industry) allows the buyer to have an idea of average product quality, early in the production cycle.
 It is the most useful and the most under-rated tool at the disposal of importers, who often only rely on final inspections.

-Primarily Third party inspection is associated with purchase of material, however it has applicability in projects where full time project management services cannot be incorporated.
+Primarily Third party inspection is associated with the purchase of material, however, it has applicability in projects where full-time project management services cannot be incorporated.

-A pre defined schedule of inspections at project sites ensures presence of experts at critical points thereby controlling the quality of works.
+A predefined schedule of inspections at project sites ensures the presence of experts at critical points thereby controlling the quality of works.